aws-samples/serverless-patterns/bedrock-lambda-cdk-dotnet/README.md

-# Extract text from images using Amazon Textract
+# Extract text from images using Amazon Bedrock

-This pattern shows demonstrates how to extract text from images using Amazon Textract, AWS Lambda function and Amazon S3.
+This pattern shows demonstrates how to extract text from images using Amazon Bedrock, AWS Lambda function and Amazon S3.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/textract-lambda-cdk-dotnet.
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-lambda-cdk-dotnet.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.